 Webinar Summary

-Non-speaking students and students with intellectual disability are too often underestimated, misunderstood, or excluded from meaningful planning—particularly as they move through upper primary and into secondary school and beyond.
+Non-speaking students and students with intellectual disability are too often underestimated, misunderstood, or excluded from meaningful planning, particularly as they move through upper primary, into secondary school and beyond.

-This final webinar in the Engaging Neurodivergent Learners series focuses on practical, strengths-based approaches to supporting learning, communication, participation, and transitions for non-speaking students and students with intellectual disability.
+This final webinar in the Engaging Neurodivergent Learners series focuses on practical, strengths-based approaches to supporting learning, communication, participation, and transition for non-speaking students and students with intellectual disability.

-With a strong emphasis on dignity, access, and high expectations, this session supports educators to move beyond assumptions about capacity and to build learning environments where all students are supported to communicate, belong, and be included—especially during key transition points such as the move to high school.
+With a strong emphasis on dignity, access, and high expectations, this session supports educators to move beyond assumptions about capacity and to build learning environments where all students are supported to communicate, belong, and be included, especially during key transition points such as the move from high school to work experience, study, supported employment and community participation.

 This Webinar Covers